-Chris is currently serving as a vCISO or advisor for a number of entities and organizations around the globe.
-His most recent projects are focused within the deception, identity, cryptography, Artificial Intelligence, and services space.
+Chris is currently serving as Chief Security Strategist at Cynet, and has acted as vCISO and advisor for a number of entities and organizations around the globe.
+He works on projects in the deception, identity, cryptography, Artificial Intelligence, and services space.
 Over the years, he's founded or worked with a number of folks specializing in OSINT/SIGING/HUMINT research, intelligence gathering, cryptography, and deception technologies.

 Since the late 90’s Chris has been deeply involved with security R&D, consulting, and advisory services in his quest to protect and defend businesses and individuals against various types of attack.
 Prior to that he jumped out of planes for a living, visiting all sorts of interesting countries and cultures while doing his best to avoid getting shot at too often.
 (Before that, he managed to get various computers confiscated by a number of European entities.)